-It is safe to say that I believe in multifamily real estate– that can be proven by the 10,000 apartment units in my portfolio.
+It is safe to say that I believe in multifamily real estate – that can be seen in the massive number of apartment units in my portfolio.
 I’m constantly looking at deals.
 So it only made sense that I would be narrowing in on the top five multifamily markets to look for in 2022.

 I found some hot markets, but just listing them out won’t help you in the long run.
 You need to know WHY they are ideal for finding those cash-flowing assets.